Infrared absorption spectroscopy of a single polyatomic molecular ion: Abstract

 \section{Abstract}

-Absorption spectroscopy is a fundamental tool for probing molecular structure.
-However, performing absorption spectroscopy on individual molecules is challenging due to the low signal-to-noise ratio.
-Here, we report on a nondestructive absorption spectroscopy on a mid-infrared vibrational transition in a single molecular ion that is co-trapped with an atomic ion.
+Absorption spectroscopy is a fundamental tool for probing molecular structure~\cite{hollasModernSpectroscopy2004}.
+However, performing absorption spectroscopy on individual molecules is challenging due to the low signal-to-noise ratio~\cite{gaidukRoomTemperatureDetectionSingle2010, whittakerAbsorptionSpectroscopyUltimate2017}.
+Here, we report on a non-destructive absorption spectroscopy on a mid-infrared vibrational transition in a single molecular ion that is co-trapped with an atomic ion.
 The absorption of a single photon is detected via the momentum transfer from the absorbed photon onto the molecule.
-This recoil signal is amplified using a non-classical state of motion of the two-ion crystal and subsequently read out via the atomic ion.
+This recoil signal is amplified using a non-classical state of motion of the two-ion crystal and subsequently read out via the atomic ion~\cite{hempelEntanglementenhancedDetectionSinglephoton2013}.
 We characterize the recoil detection method and use it to investigate the interaction between femtosecond laser pulses and the O--H stretching vibration in individual CaOH$^+$ molecular ions.
-Furthermore, we present the single-photon absorption spectrum obtained for the vibrational transition.
-This method represents a milestone towards quantum non-demolition measurements of complex polyatomic molecules, providing high-fidelity methods for preparation and measurement of the quantum state of a wide range of molecular species.
+Furthermore, we present the spectrum obtained for the vibrational transition with single-photon sensitivity.
+This method can provide a way of performing non-destructive state detection for the measurement and preparation of the quantum state of a wide range of molecular species.